 Seafood Enchilada Pasta Bake

 I used shrimp and imitation crab meat in this recipe.
 Don’t hate.
 I know some people turn their nose up to imitation crab meat but I don’t.
 I’m not ashamed to admit that I like it!
 It tastes good.
 And it’s a helluva lot cheaper than the lump crab meat I buy when I make a fancy dish, like this Roasted Poblano and Crab Chowder or these Crab Cakes with Sweet Chili Lime Sauce.
+However, if you have lump crab on hand, you may use that, too!

 This recipe is pretty easy to put together.
 Saute some veggies, add the shrimp and imitation crab meat, add the sour cream to make it nice and creamy, place in a baking dish and top with shredded cheese.
 Bake it until the cheese is bubbly.
 If you want to be fancy like me, you can garnish with cilantro.
 Heck, even if you don’t want to be fancy, I recommend garnishing with cilantro.
 But I’m quite partial to cilantro.
 It’s one of my favorite herbs.